-Doherty and Kvarnström [12] present a new forward chaining planner which uses TAL as a semantic framework for its development.
-In Kvarnström and Doherty [43], an early detailed account of TALplanner is provided.
-Kvarnström, Doherty and Haslum [44] provide an extension to TALplanner which integrates concurrent actions and resources.
-Doherty and Kvarnström [13] provide a concise overview of TALplanner.
-Kvarnström and Magnusson [45] provide a description of some of the control rules used in TALplanner in the Third International Planning Competition (IPC-2002), and the reasoning underlying these rules.
-Kvarnström [40] discusses application of domain analysis techniques to control rules in TALplanner.
-Kvarnström [41] provides the most recent and most detailed description of
+Doherty and Kvarnström [17] present a new forward chaining planner which uses TAL as a semantic framework for its development.
+In Kvarnström and Doherty [42], an early detailed account of TALplanner is provided.
+Kvarnström, Doherty and Haslum [43] provide an extension to TALplanner which integrates concurrent actions and resources.
+Doherty and Kvarnström [18] provide a concise overview of TALplanner.
+Kvarnström and Magnusson [44] provide a description of control rules used in TALplanner in the AIPS Third International Planning Competition, 2002.
+Kvarnström [39] discusses application of domain analysis techniques to control rules in TALplanner.
+Kvarnström [40] provides the most recent and most detailed description of TALplanner.

-TALplanner.

-The thesis work of both Karlsson [34] and Gustafsson [24] provide excellent references to much of the later extensions to TAL.
-The thesis work of Kvarnström [41] provides an excellent description of TALplanner.
-A software system VITAL [39] for reasoning about action and change using TAL is available for download and on-line use.
+The thesis work of both Karlsson [33] and Gustafsson [24] provide excellent references to much of the later extensions to TAL.
+The thesis work of Kvarnström [40] provides an excellent description of TALplanner.
+A software system VITAL [38] for reasoning about action and change using TAL is available for download and on-line use.

-18.1.3 Chapter Structure
+1.1.3 Chapter Structure

-In Section 18.2, the main concepts and ideas used in the development of TAL are presented.
-In Section 18.3, action narratives used in TAL are defined and a complex scenario, the Russian Airplane Hijack (RAH) scenario, is presented.
+In Section 1.2, the main concepts and ideas used in the development of TAL are presented.
+In Section 1.3, action narratives used in TAL are defined and a complex scenario, the Russian Airplane Hijack (RAH) Scenario, is presented.
 This will be used throughout the chapter to explain the different features provided by TAL.
-Section 18.4 considers the relation between the high level macro language $\mathcal{L}(ND)$ used to specify action narratives and the base logical language $\mathcal{L}(FL)$ which it is translated to.
-In Section 18.5, we provide a formal description of the language $\mathcal{L}(ND)$ , and in Section 18.6, we provide a formal definition of the base logical language $\mathcal{L}(FL)$ .
-In Section 18.7, the circumscription policy used to specify the definition of preferential entailment used in TAL is presented.
+Section 1.4 considers the relation between a high level macro language $\mathcal{L}(ND)$ used to specify action narratives and the base logical language $\mathcal{L}(FL)$ in which it is translated to.
+In Section 1.5 we provide a formal description of the language $\mathcal{L}(ND)$ and in Section 1.6, we provide a formal definition of the base logical language $\mathcal{L}(FL)$.
+In Section 1.7, the circumscription policy used to define the definition of preferential entailment used in TAL is presented.
 In addition, we show how the resulting 2nd-order circumscription theories which characterize action narratives can be reduced to logically equivalent 1st-order theories under certain conditions.
-Section 18.8 proposes a solution to the ramification problem which is used in TAL.
+Section 1.8 proposes a solution to the ramification problem which is used in TAL.
 The RAH scenario is modified to incorporate this solution.
-Section 18.9 proposes a solution to the qualification problem which is used in TAL.
+Section 1.9 proposes a solution to the qualification problem which is used in TAL.
 The RAH scenario is again modified to incorporate this solution.
-Section 18.10 provides further examples of the expressivity of TAL actions.
-Section 18.11 presents an extension to TAL which models the use of concurrent actions where complex types of interaction between such actions may occur.
-Section 18.12 presents an application of TAL to planning where it is shown how TAL can be used as a semantic framework in the development and implementation of TALplanner, an award winning automated planner.
-In Section 18.13, we conclude.
+Section 1.10 presents an extension to TAL which models the use of concurrent actions where complex types of interaction between such actions may occur.
+Section 1.11 presents an application of TAL to planning where it is shown how TAL can be used as a semantic framework in the development and implementation of TALplanner, an award winning automated planner.
+In Section 1.12, we conclude.

-18.2 Basic Concepts
+1.2 Basic Concepts